Posted on

 “DropBox works the way you do”

-Turning annoying popups into engaging surveys = higher conversion + higher engagement
+Turning annoying popups into engaging surveys

 Ryan Levesque invented the “Ask Method”.
-He’s proved time and again that asking people short questions, and personalizing their experience based on those responses provides a multi-fold increase in results.
+He’s proved time and again that asking people short questions and personalizing their experience based on those responses provides a multi-fold increase in results.

-I definitely recommend carrying out mini-surveys with your audience to understand them better.
+We recommend carrying out mini-surveys with your audience to understand them better.
 And then writing content based on audience interests.
 But can we use this technique even before the person subscribes to our list?
 Can we use it to encourage them to subscribe?

 That’s what the University of Alberta did.
 They grew their email subscription list by 500% within a year.
 The strategy?
 Using timed popup surveys.

-And here’s what I did.
+And here’s what we did.

 How valuable are your free giveaways and lead magnets?

 Now, this is something you’ve likely heard before.
 Arrange giveaways and offer free stuff to your prospects.
 Invite them to subscribe to your list and in return, send them something useful.
 Won’t you subscribe to a free email list where you get premium stuff for free in return?
-I would!
+We certainly would!

 Let’s consider one of the subscription email examples.
 Suppose you’re about to launch a new product.
 But, before that, you want to grow your email list.
 So how about an offer like this: